-Copper City Trails is a project by the Southwest Montana Mountain Bike Association in partnership Bureau of Land Management.
-The plan calls for 18 miles of bike-optimized trails, open to hikers and trail runners.
-The scope encompasses beginner-friendly trails, xc ridge trails, flow trails, two downhill-only trails, and a skinny technical loop.
-There will also be a skills park with dirt jumps and a pump track to cater to all abilities.
+Copper City Trails is a project by the Southwest Montana Mountain Bike Association in partnership the Bureau of Land Management.
+The plan calls for 18+/- miles of bike-optimized trails, open to hikers and trail runners.
+The project encompasses a wide range of trails including beginner-friendly trails, technical ridge trails, flow trails, and two downhill-only bike-only trails.
+There will also be a youth-focused skills park with dirt jumps and a pump track catering to all ages and abilities.

 Through the 1880’s, mining companies dwindled with little success.
 In 1889, a number of the claims were purchase by one of the leading capitalists in the area.
 Local residents speculated that a smelter would be built near Three Forks and the town would be chosen as the state capitol, but when the financial crisis of 1893 hit, a number of the mining companies took a turn for the worse.
 Nearing the turn of the century, the mining in Copper City continued to decline for various reasons as the town of Three Forks flourished.